devravinder/learn-docker-k8/lession5_k8/k8/lession_2/1_info.md

   - or
   - `kubectl delete all --all` # pods, services, deployments
   - `kind delete cluster --name local-cluster`  # delete the cluster using kind

+## LoadBalancer vs NodePort
+  - LoadBalancer and NodePort are two types of Kubernetes services that expose your application to external traffic.

+NodePort:-
+ - A NodePort service exposes the application on a static port (the NodePort) on all Kubernetes worker nodes' IPs.
+ - Traffic can be accessed via <NodeIP>:<NodePort>.

+ - How It Works:-

+   - Kubernetes allocates a port in the range 30000–32767 (default range) on each node.
+   - External traffic sent to this port on any node is forwarded to the appropriate Pod.
+   - Use Case:

+      - Useful for local testing or environments where external load balancing isn't required.
+      - Traffic must go through the node's IP and the allocated NodePort.

+      - Pros:

+        - Simple to configure.
+        - No dependency on external infrastructure.

+      - Cons:

+        - Not suitable for production-grade deployments in most cases.
+        - The application becomes exposed directly on the node, which can be less secure.
+        - Requires manual management if multiple services need distinct NodePorts.

+LoadBalancer:-
+  - A LoadBalancer service provisions an external load balancer (if supported by the infrastructure provider) to expose the application to the internet.

+  - How It Works:

+    - A cloud provider's load balancer (e.g., AWS ELB, GCP Load Balancer, Azure Load Balancer) is automatically created and routes traffic to the appropriate NodePort services.
+    - The load balancer gets a public IP, making the service accessible via <LoadBalancerIP>:<ServicePort>.
+    - Use Case:

+      - Ideal for production environments where external clients need to access the application.
+      - Automatically integrates with cloud provider infrastructure.
+      - Pros:

+        - Provides a production-grade, cloud-integrated solution.
+        - Automatically handles external traffic routing and load balancing.
+      - Cons:

+        - Requires a cloud provider that supports external load balancers.
+        - Can incur additional costs for the load balancer infrastructure.